user2782/aetherkeys/README.md

 # aetherkeys
-supplier project facilitated by local marketplaces and shopfiy
+supplier project facilitated by local marketplaces, amazon and shopfiy

-this is a journal with entries of the steps taken to run this project.
+entries of  steps taken to run this project.
-please review other files for information.
+please review other files for specific information.